sidekiq-scheduler/sidekiq-scheduler/README.md

 ### Reloading the schedules

-The schedules can we updated from redis, every 5 seconds the redis is checked for schedule changes, to update an schedule you have to:
+The schedules can be updated from redis, every 5 seconds the redis is checked for schedule changes, to update an schedule you have to:

  ```ruby